About Research Office

-The Office of Research at DU known as Research Management Office, holistically supports research advancement at DU, across all disciplines, in line with the vision and mission of the university.
+The office of Research of DU known as Research Management Office, holistically supports research advancement at DU, across all disciplines, in line with the vision and mission of the university.
 The research management office provides relevant leadership, guidance and research support services, facilitating translational, real-world research initiatives and partnerships with external bodies and stakeholders.

-The office provides services and recognition programs that support staff and students research by facilitating discipline-specific and interdisciplinary research collaborations.
+The office provides services and recognition programs that supports staff and students research by facilitating discipline-specific and interdisciplinary research collaborations.
 The office oversees issues bordering on:

 Major responsibilities of the research office at DU include but not limited to:

-Facilitating partnerships and collaborations with international organizations through linkages and exchange programmes;
+- Facilitating partnership and collaborations with international organizations through linkages and exchange programmes;

 - Initiative innovative and developmental programs that support academic activities and community service;